UPPMAX/install-methods/apps/bioinfo/augustus/augustus-3.2.2-install-README.md

     cp -av * ../../$CLUSTER/

+**added 2016-12-08**: This also includes the `scripts/` directory, which had a lot of /usr/bin/perl as well as a requirement for YAML, so the whole module has been switched over to perl/5.18.4.
+See the mf for more.

 And, tighten up permissions on config directory so `sw` group members don't inadvertently write something there using BUSCO or some other tool.